glide-browser/glide/src/glide/docs/firefox.md

 5. `<space>` is mapped to the `<leader>` key, not scroll down - [`glide.g.mapleader`](api.md#glide.g.mapleader)
 6. Updates are not automatically installed, when new versions are available - you will be _prompted_ to install them
 7. Taskbar [badges](https://connect.mozilla.org/t5/ideas/disable-profile-badge/idc-p/101744) are disabled by default, you can re-enable them with the `path:glide.firefox.taskbar.badge.enabled` pref.
+8. On Linux, the auto updater is disabled.

 ## Version